MicrosoftDocs/win32/desktop-src/DirectShow/iamtimelinetrack-getnextsrc2.md

-﻿---
+---
-Description: 'The GetNextSrc2 method searches the track for the next source that appears at the specified time or later.
-This method is equivalent to IAMTimelineTrack::GetNextSrc, but takes a REFTIME value.' ms.assetid: 'f3f7b000-ec73-4ae9-802b-a9bc6f1840b3'
+Description: The GetNextSrc2 method searches the track for the next source that appears at the specified time or later.
+This method is equivalent to IAMTimelineTrackGetNextSrc, but takes a REFTIME value. ms.assetid: f3f7b000-ec73-4ae9-802b-a9bc6f1840b3
-title: 'IAMTimelineTrack::GetNextSrc2 method'
+title: IAMTimelineTrackGetNextSrc2 method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAMTimelineTrack::GetNextSrc2 method